ThomasDeutsch/flowcards/README.md

 With flowcards, you define behaviours as inter-object flows.<br/>
 You know this from UX [user-flows](https://miro.medium.com/max/1548/1*JGL_2ffE9foLaDbjp5g92g.png): A series of steps,<br/>
 a user needs to take, to reach a goal.<br/>
-A system is not defined by the reactivity of each component,<br/>
+A system is not (only) defined by the reactivity of each component,<br/>
-but by the scenarios / flows that can include multiple components<br/>
+but by the scenarios / flows you have enabled.<br/>
-This is what flowcards is all about: enabling scenarios in a modular way.
+This is what flowcards is all about: using scenarios to enable modular behaviour.

 ## Packages